 B.Sc. in Computer Science, The University of Chicago.

-I'm a second-year Computer Science PhD at The University of Illinois-Urbana Champaign, advised by Prof. Tianyin Xu.
+I'm a third-year CS PhD at The University of Illinois-Urbana Champaign, advised by Prof. Tianyin Xu.

-I work on agentic systems reliabilty: I design system-side frameworks and tooling support to reduce or eliminate the impacts of unreliable agent behaviors.
+I work on agentic systems reliability: I design system-side frameworks and tooling support to make agentic systems more reliable.

 A short bio can be found here.